ArthurClerjon/aclerjon.github.io/_projects/EQUALS.md

 ## Project Summary

-**EQUALS** addresses a key question in the global energy transition: how can we deploy low-carbon electricity systems that are technically viable, environmentally sustainable, and socially equitable across regions?
+**EQUALS** addresses a critical challenge in the global energy transition: how can we deploy low-carbon electricity systems that are technically feasible, environmentally sustainable, and socially fair—across regions with very different climates, needs, and resources?

-Funded by the ANR JCJC (young researchers) program and coordinated by **Arthur Clerjon**, the project seeks to support the global development of renewable and low-carbon electricity within the limits of resource availability and planetary boundaries.
+Funded by the ANR JCJC programme and coordinated by **Arthur Clerjon**, the project explores how solar, wind, nuclear, and hydropower can be most effectively distributed worldwide.
+The goal is to reduce reliance on fossil fuels while respecting planetary boundaries and resource limitations.

-The core objective is to explore the optimal global distribution of photovoltaic (PV), wind, nuclear, and hydropower capacities—minimizing reliance on fossil fuels.
-This will involve assessing deployment feasibility under various environmental constraints, particularly the availability of critical raw materials.

-To illustrate: in California, solar production aligns well with summer air-conditioning demand, making PV highly effective.
-In contrast, France faces winter peaks for heating, when solar output is lowest.
-A PV panel will not deliver the same energy service in both places—raising questions of how and where best to invest resources globally.
+A central concept in EQUALS is that of **energy service**—the ability of an energy source to meet demand when and where it arises.
+For instance, solar power works particularly well in California, where demand peaks in summer due to air conditioning—exactly when solar production is high.
+In contrast, France experiences peak electricity needs in winter, when solar output is minimal.
+The same solar panel delivers very different service in each context.

-To carry out these analyses, EQUALS will develop a global energy system model that sizes both production and flexibility capacities at the country and regional levels.
+To analyze such differences, EQUALS will develop a global energy model that assesses how well low-carbon electricity sources match regional energy demand.
+It will also account for environmental constraints, material needs, and the physical space required for infrastructure.

+The project is grounded in an interdisciplinary approach, combining:

+- **Energy systems modeling**, to assess generation, storage, and flexibility;
+- **Climate science**, to factor in demand and supply variability;
+- **Energy–material system analyses**, to evaluate feasibility and resource use;
+- **Geography and social sciences**, to account for local and regulatory constraints.

+By openly sharing its methods and results, EQUALS aims to support more informed, inclusive, and sustainable energy decisions.

-Overall, **EQUALS seeks to:**
+**Overall, EQUALS seeks to:**

-- Identify where and how low-carbon electricity can meet local demand.
+- Identify where and how low-carbon electricity can meet local demand;
-- Integrate constraints from planetary boundaries, material availability, and environmental compatibility.
+- Integrate constraints from planetary boundaries, material availability, and environmental compatibility;
 - Design deployment strategies that respect both regional equity and global sustainability.

 ## An Interdisciplinary Team